LawrenceBrode/LACED/README.md

 Its strong solvency restores the board’s optical clarity before measurement or acid treatment.

 > Evaporates quickly; apply in well-ventilated areas and avoid flames.

+## Methodology - Step-by-step process of LACED
+> NOTE: For clarity and readability, all intermediate measurements taken between optical passes are documented in the following chapters rather than inline with each step.